wolferobert3/ml-eat/README.md

 ### 3. Paper & Citation

-Please cite the following version of our paper, from the AIES proceedings:
+Below follows the information to cite our paper:

 ```bibtex
 @article{wolfe2024ml,